greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/postgres_fdw.html.md

 ## <a id="topic_info"></a>Additional Module Documentation

+For more information about using foreign tables in Greenplum Database, see [Accessing External Data with Foreign Tables](../../admin_guide/external/g-foreign.html).

-Refer to the [postgres\_fdw](https://www.postgresql.org/docs/12/postgres-fdw.html) PostgreSQL documentation for detailed information about this module.
+For detailed information about this module, refer to the [postgres\_fdw](https://www.postgresql.org/docs/12/postgres-fdw.html) PostgreSQL documentation.

 The `postgres_fdw` foreign-data wrapper is included in the Greenplum Database open source github repository.
 You can view the [source code](https://github.com/greenplum-db/gpdb/tree/main/contrib/postgres_fdw) for the module which is located in the `contrib/` directory.